drewwills/uPortal-start/README.md

 [![Linux Build Status](https://travis-ci.org/Jasig/uPortal-start.svg?branch=master)](https://travis-ci.org/Jasig/uPortal-start)

-## User Guide
+## About uPortal-start

+uPortal-start is the mechanism through which individuals and institutions adopt [Apereo uPortal][], the leading open source enterprise portal framework built by and for higher education institutions, K-12 schools and research communities.  **uPortal-start is new for uPortal 5.0**

+uPortal-start help you manage:

+  - Your uPortal configuration
+  - Your uPortal skin
+  - Your uPortal data
+  - And your uPortal deployments through an integrated suite of CLI tools

+### uPortal 5.0 Manual

+This `README` provides some high-level information on the uPortal-start component, plus some how-to examples of performing many of the most common tasks.
+The complete uPortal 5.0 Manual is hosted in GitHUb Pages.

+  - [uPortal 5.0 Manual][]

-### Using Gradle
+## Using uPortal-start

-`uPortal-start` provides a build system and several CLI tools through Gradle, and it comes with a _Gradle Wrapper_ so you don't have to install Gradle to use it.
+uPortal-start provides a build system and several CLI tools through Gradle, and it even comes with a _Gradle Wrapper_ so you don't have to install Gradle to use it.

 Invoking the Gradle Wrapper on *nix: